djkim9031/HandTrackingABBRobot/README.md

   - If the robot is not availble, a virtual robot on Robot Studio can be used.
 In this case, the hostip should be 127.0.0.1

   - Any robot using robotware version 6.x can be controlled. (any prior version doesn't support REST API communication.
-So, socket communication needs to be used)
+In this case, socket communication is advised)

   - For the newer robot batch using robotware version 7.x, REST API methods delineated on https://developercenter.robotstudio.com/api/RWS has to be used.
 Some calling methods may differ.